Updated: Mar 6

 Metformin is not a medication that can cause hypoglycemia, or low blood sugar, on its own, which is defined as a blood sugar less than 70 mg/dl.

 If you do experience any symptoms of low blood sugar, check your blood sugar if possible.
 If it’s less than 70 mg/dl, treat using the “rule of 15s.”
 If it’s not possible to check your blood sugar, drink some water, take a rest, and eat a snack.

 Metformin has been around since the 1950s, so we have loads of data showing that it is safe long-term.

-More and more studies are emerging about how metformin might decrease the risk of Alzheimer’s, dementia, and cognitive impairment.
+More and more studies are emerging about how metformin might decrease the risk of colon cancer, Alzheimer’s, dementia, and cognitive impairment.
 More studies are needed, of course, but it’s something to be aware of.

 Some studies have shown that people taking metformin for long periods of time (say, more than 5 years) are at greater risk of vitamin B12 deficiency.
 Ask your medical team about having your vitamin B12 checked periodically, especially if you have anemia or any tingling in your hands or feet.

 Have you taken metformin?
 Do you have questions about metformin?
 Or if you’ve taken metformin with success, what advice do you have for others?